-Sancocho (dominican meat and vegetables stew) is without doubt Dominican's most cherished dish.
+Sancocho (Dominican meat and vegetables stew) is without doubt Dominicans' most cherished dish.
 Sancocho is usually made for special occasions, but you can enjoy it any day.
 Here I show you all the ways we make sancocho, and how you can make it too.

 Where there are two or more Dominicans, a party can suddenly break out.
 It is on that kind of occasion when it is indispensable that someone knows how to make a sancocho dominicano, or beloved national stew.

 If it's your turn, our sancocho recipe is here to rescue you.